June 1996 Bangladeshi general election

 Snap general elections were held in Bangladesh on 12 June 1996.
 They were called following the controversial February 1996 elections, which were boycotted by the opposition and saw a turnout of just 21%.

 The result of the snap elections was a victory for the Bangladesh Awami League, which won 146 of the 300 directly elected seats, resulting in its leader Sheikh Hasina becoming Prime Minister.
 It was the first election victory for the Awami League since 1973 and the party's removal from power in a 1975 coup.
-Voter turnout was 75%, the highest to date.
+Voter turnout was 76%, the highest in Bangladesh's electoral history until 2008.

 Background

 The June 1996 elections were the second general elections to be held within a four-month period.
-Previously in February, a general election had been held which was boycotted by all major opposition parties.
+Previously in February, a general election had been held which was boycotted by an alliance of all major opposition parties (Awami League, Jamaat-e-Islam, Jatiya Party).
 The opposition were demanding the installation of a neutral caretaker government to oversee the election, citing a 1994 by-election (which they alleged to have been rigged) as evidence of the BNP's inability to hold a free and fair election.
 Despite the boycott the February election went ahead and the incumbent Prime Minister Khaleda Zia's BNP was re-elected for the second term in a landslide victory, with the majority of seats uncontested.
 The voting was denounced as unfair by the three main opposition parties and the voter turnout was the lowest in Bangladesh's parliamentary electoral history at only 21%.

 Following the elections President Abdur Rahman Biswas invited Zia to form a government, but this administration was short-lived, lasting only 12 days.
 A series of hartals (strikes) were called by the other parties and an indefinite non-cooperation movement was called until demands for a new, free election was met.
 On 25 March 1996, following escalating political turmoil, the sitting Parliament enacted the thirteenth constitutional amendment to allow a neutral caretaker government to assume power and conduct new parliamentary elections.
 On 30 March, Prime Minister Khaleda Zia resigned, and the Parliament was dissolved.
 That same day, President appointed former Chief Justice Muhammad Habibur Rahman as Chief Advisor (a position equivalent to prime minister) in the interim government.
 A new election was scheduled for 12 June 1996.

 Electoral system

-In 1996, the 330 members of the Jatiya Sangsad consisted of 300 directly elected seats using first-past-the-post voting in single-member constituencies, and an additional 30 seats reserved for women.
+In 1996 the 330 members of the Jatiya Sangsad consisted of 300 directly elected seats using first-past-the-post voting in single-member constituencies, and an additional 30 seats reserved for women.
 The reserved seats are distributed based on the election results.
 Each parliament sits for a five-year term.